Atomic spectra#

 While these equations fit the hydrogen atom spectrum nicely, they do not prescribe any physics to the system.
 They do not present a model of the hydrogen atom but rather a heuristic equation that fits the data.
 Nonetheless, scientists were perplexed by the presence of the integers \(n_1\) and \(n_2\).

-In 1911, Niels Bohr proposed a model for the hydrogen atom that was able to recapitulate the hydrogen atom spectrum.
+In 1913, Niels Bohr proposed a model of the hydrogen atom that successfully explained its discrete emission spectrum.

 Electrostatic force